platformsh/platformsh-docs/src/overview/how-it-works.md

 The following two constraints make sure you have, fast, repeatable builds:

 1. The build step should be environment independent (this is paramount to ensure development environments are truly perfect copies of production).
 This means you can not connect to services (like the database) during the build.
 2. The resulting built application must be Read-Only, if your application requires writing to the file-system,  this can easily be done by specifying which are the directories that require Read/Write access.
 These should not be directories that have code because that would be a security risk.

 ## Building the application

-After you push your code the first build step is to validate your configuration files (.platform.app.yaml, .platform/services.yaml and .platform/routes.yaml).
+After you push your code the first build step is to validate your configuration files (`.platform.app.yaml`, `.platform/services.yaml` and `.platform/routes.yaml`).
 The git server will issue an error if validation fails, and nothing will have happened on the server.

->Most projects have a single `.platform.app.yaml` file  Platform.sh supports multiple applications in a single project, it will scan the repository for `.platform.app.yaml` in subdirectories and will build each subdirectory that contains one as an independent application (the built application will not contain any directories above the one in which it is found); The system is smart enough not to rebuild applications that have already been built, so if you have multiple applications, only the one that changed will be rebuilt and redeployed.
+> Most projects have a single `.platform.app.yaml` file  Platform.sh supports multiple applications in a single project.
+It will scan the repository for `.platform.app.yaml` files in subdirectories and will build each subdirectory that contains one as an independent application.
+The built application will not contain any directories above the one in which it is found.
+The system is smart enough not to rebuild applications that have already been built, so if you have multiple applications, only the one that changed will be rebuilt and redeployed.

 The live environment is composed of multiple containers - both for your application(s) and for  the services it depends on.
 It also has a virtual network that connects them as well as a router that routes incoming requests to you application(s).